Our Story

 Meagon Badger, Vice President

-Meagon has served on the Board of Directors for Deeply Ingrained since August 2020.
-She works to support all our volunteer efforts, coordinate packaging, outreach for donations, and helps distribute projects at various locations.
-Throughout her career she has worked to support many areas of health and education for children and adults within her community.
-This has led to her interest in joining Deeply Ingrained that supports children and adults of all ages and backgrounds.
-She is inspired by the projects and how they give those completing the projects a sense of accomplishment.
-Deeply Ingrained is helping children in ways they may not have had any exposure to before.
-Meagon has both a Bachelors and Masters degree in Healthcare Administration.
+Serving as Deeply Ingrained's Vice President, Meagon helps support various aspects of outreach, volunteer opportunities and growth.
+Meagon has served on the Board of Directors since August 2020.
+Throughout her career she has worked to support many areas of health and education for children and adults within her community thus sparking interest to join Deeply Indgrained's mission.
+Meagon has both a Bachelors and Master's degree in Healthcare Administration.
 She works for Community Health Network as a Practice Administrator.
-Meagon is a proud wife, mother of two kids and one furchild.
+Meagon is a proud wife, mother of two kids and one fur baby.

 wes-novak